 Mindfulness became my way of life.
 I don’t meditate for long hours each day.
 I LIVE mindfully.
 No longer having to hear self-disliking thoughts as truth was the beginning of deeply improving my self-esteem.
 The best part is, you don’t have to talk yourself into prettier thoughts – you just become aware of what’s there and whether it’s helpful to your life and start making choices from that place of basic alignment.
 You get empowered when you realize

 You get to choose what to do with your own attention.

 Mindfulness is your own inherent Super Power for creating better relationships, self-esteem and mental health.
-Do you want to understand more about how to claim it?
-The School of Love is developing an Introduction to Mindfulness online program.
-Subscribe here to stay in the loop about this highly accessible program and receive weekly teaching and inspiration about healthy relationships and mindful living direct to your inbox.
+Subscribe here to stay in the loop with inspiration about healthy relationships and mindful living direct to your inbox.